The Pill and Thrombosis

 Deep vein thrombosis (DVT) is a blood clot that forms in one of your deep veins, also known as venous thrombosis.
 It often happens in the deep veins of the leg.
 Because of the hormones in the pill, which make blood clotting easier, your risk of getting DVT is slightly increased if you take the combined contraceptive pill.

 Deep vein thrombosis is the name for a blood clot that develops inside a larger vein – usually a vein deep within your lower leg or sometimes your thigh.
 A DVT happens to around one in every 1,000 people in the UK, and it can be dangerous because sometimes part of the clot breaks up and travels up to the lungs.
 If this happens it can potentially cause organ damage and even death.

 What are the symptoms of DVT?

-In around half of cases there are no symptoms.
+In some cases there are no symptoms.
 If you experience any of these symptoms, especially if they happen suddenly, get medical advice immediately.

 - Pain or tenderness in one or both of your legs, which you might only feel when you’re standing or walking

 - Swelling in one or both of your legs

 - A feeling of warmth in the skin on your leg

 - Red or discoloured skin on your leg

 - A heavy aching feeling in your leg